nevalang/website/content/docs/tutorial/02/index.md

 Let's finally take another look at the network of our Main component:

 ```
 net {
 	in:start -> reader:sig
 	reader:data -> printer:data
-		printer:sig -> reader:sig
+	printer:sig -> out:stop
 }
 ```

-Now that we know what "nodes" are, we can understand this syntax a bit deeper.
+Now that we know what nodes are, we can understand this syntax a bit deeper.
 So, the network consists of connections.
 In this case, three.
 The order in which connections are declared in the code is absolutely not important.
 Remember - we do not control the flow of execution, but merely set the direction in which data flows.

-Each connection consists of a sender and a receiver.
-Both the sender and the receiver are described by constructs called "port addresses," which in turn consist of a node and a port.
+Each connection consists of a _sender_ and a _receiver_.
+Both are described by constructs called _port addresses_ which in turn consist of a node and a port.
 For example, in the connection:

 ```
 reader:data -> printer:data